 The Survivors of Suicide Loss groups are dedicated to providing information and support to assist in the grieving and healing process.
 It is a support group of people who help one another through the stages of grief related to suicide.
-Self introductions by each person is requested so that all in attendance recognize that the common relationship with all others there, is having lost someone by suicide.
-Longer term survivors facilitate and help lead the meetings and present their own perspectives and experiences on the suicide death of the one they lost by suicide.
+Self introductions by each person is requested so that all in attendance recognize the common relationship with all others there.
+Longer term survivors facilitate and help lead the meetings.
+They present their own perspectives and experiences on the suicide death of the one they lost by suicide.

 We share feelings of guilt, anger frustration, emptiness, loneliness and disillusionment.
 For some, it is hard to identify or even to understand their feelings.
 Through others’ expression of what they are feeling, we begin to have a better awareness of what is going on inside us.